 There are a variety of options for your first few weeks in Germany, before you have found permanent housing: A hotel room costs an average of about 90 euros per night.
 You can expect to pay roughly 500 to 1,200 euros per month for a temporary, furnished two- or three-room flat, depending on its location.
 Youth hostels usually charge between 20 and 30 euros per night.
 There is also the option of using online portals to rent a room from a German family, which has the added benefit of helping you make contact to local residents.

-The next step: To buy or to rent?
+The next step: buy or rent?

 In contrast to many other countries, most Germans rent their homes - for good reason: There is an abundance of high-quality rental housing in every location and price range, from small flats to villas with gardens.
 These rental properties are often in excellent condition and equivalent to owner-occupied dwellings in terms of quality.
 In addition, renters are protected by law against excessive increases in rent, and landlords are not allowed to terminate a lease without cause.